 If you live in Scotland...

-- You can leave your house for exercise as often as you wish.
+- You should stay at home as much as possible, although you can leave your house for exercise as often as you wish.

-- Any exercise that you do - like walking - should be minimal risk and be done in accordance with advice on social distancing - so stay 2 metres away from other people apart from members of your household.
+- Any exercise that you do - like walking - should be minimal risk and be done in accordance with advice onphysicaldistancing.

 - However, if you (or a person in your care) has a specific health condition that requires you to leave the home to maintain your health - including if that involves travel beyond your local area - then you can do so.